brooktewabe/Vue-Node-app-Backend/README.md

 # Node.js – JWT Authentication example with PostgreSQL example

 ## User Registration, User Login and Authorization process.
-The diagram shows flow of how we implement User Registration, User Login and Authorization process.
+The diagram shows flow of how we implement User Registration, User Login and Authorization processes.

 ![jwt-token-authentication-node-js-example-flow](jwt-token-authentication-node-js-example-flow.png)